ratify-project/ratify-web/docs/reference/crds/verifiers.md

   name: required, name of the verifier
   artifactType: required, the type of artifact this verifier handles
   address: optional.
 Plugin path, defaults to value of env "RATIFY_CONFIG" or "~/.ratify/plugins"
+  version: optional.
+Version of the external plugin, defaults to 1.0.0.
+On ratify initialization, the specified version will be validated against the supported plugin version.
   source:  optional.
 Source location to download the plugin binary, learn more at docs/reference/dynamic-plugins.md
     artifact:  e.g. wabbitnetworks.azurecr.io/test/sample-verifier-plugin:v1
   parameters: optional.
 Parameters specific to this verifier